nicholaswilde/listen-for-shutdown/README.md

 # Listen For Shutdown

-A combined power on / off Button for the [Turing Pi](https://turingpi.com/)
+A combined power on / off button for the [Turing Pi](https://turingpi.com/)

 You can wire GPIO 3 and a second GPIO connected together and to ground through a switch Using GPIO 3 for power up and second GPIO for shutdown.

 By default, the software assumes the switch is connected to pin BCM 24.
 The pin can be changed in the Python source file.
+## Prerequisites
+1. Python3
+1. gpiozero

 ## Installation